This article is part of a larger series on Retail Management.

 Industry leaders typically have corporate merchandising departments that are constantly researching best practices and monitoring their own success to inform every merchandising decision.
 Take advantage of their insights by visiting their stores and taking cross merchandising inspiration to drive your own sales.

 For example, at my store, we sold bohemian-inspired casual clothing similar to Urban Outfitters and Free People.
-Our merchandising team would constantly visit the Free People and Urban Outfitters to find inspiration, and to get insights into how these leaders were styling and setting up their stores.
+Our merchandising team would constantly visit Free People and Urban Outfitters to find inspiration and get insights into how these leaders were styling and setting up their stores.

 Units per ticket, or the average number of units sold per transaction, is a great data point to help you understand how your overall cross merchandising is performing.
 Many businesses will track this number on a weekly or even daily basis.

 Any retailer can use cross merchandising to increase sales, but it will look different depending on the type of store.
-You will want to consider how your customers are shopping and their needs when devising a cross merchandising plan.
+You’ll want to consider your customers’ needs and shopping behaviors when devising a cross merchandising plan.
 These factors will look different depending on the industry, so cross merchandising strategies should also vary from retailer to retailer.

 When it comes to who is doing your merchandising, this will depend on your size.
 Larger businesses typically have central operations departments dedicated to testing and rolling out merchandising strategies.
 For small retailers, however, merchandising strategies and execution are generally the responsibility of the store owner or manager.

 Cross merchandising is used in almost every type of retail store, including:

 Since grocery shoppers often have a set shopping list, grocers will use cross merchandising primarily to facilitate an easy shopping experience.
 For example, placing chips with jalapeno peppers, avocados, and guacamole seasoning packets will make it easy for shoppers to get everything they need to make guacamole.